 - Witness testimony

-Our team will use their expertise to effectively gather all of the evidence that will support your claim, presenting it in a way that helps to give you the best possible chance of reaching a positive outcome.
+Our team of GP negligence solicitors will use their expertise to effectively gather all of the evidence that will support your claim, presenting it in a way that helps to give you the best possible chance of reaching a positive outcome.

 Valuing your GP negligence claim